How to Sell a Car with No Title

 If you have just lost the original title, then you can order a duplicate title from your local DMV.
 Each state’s requirements are diverse so we have elected to include the three key states we presently operate in.
 If you do not live in one of these three states, you can learn your state-specific information here.

 The Arizona DMV necessitates that you complete the Title and Registration Application (Form 96-0236) and show your identification if you come into the office.
 You could either mail in the form or bring it in person.
 There is a four-dollar title replacement fee you are obligated to pay.
-Go to this page for more extensive instructions precise to your circumstances.
+Go to this page for more extensive instructions precisely about your circumstances.

 The New Mexico DMV necessitates that you fill out the Application for Duplicate Certificate of Title (Form MVD-10901).
 You need to take this form to your local DMV office in person and pay the replacement fee listed on the application.
-Go to this page for more extensive instructions precise to your circumstances.
+Go to this page for more extensive instructions precisely about your circumstances.

 The California DMV necessitates that you fill out the Application for Duplicate Title (Form REG 227).
 You could either mail the application in or bring it to your local DMV office in person.
 You will be obligated to pay a twenty-dollar title replacement fee along with your application.
-Go to this page for more extensive instructions precise to your circumstances.
+Go to this page for more extensive instructions precisely about your circumstances.

 Bill of Sale

 A bill of sale is always an important item to have, especially when you are selling the vehicle to a private party.
 The bill of sale is necessary for the seller’s records but it is also useful for buyers to have so they can complete the title transfer process and register the vehicle.
 Your local DMV should carry a bill of sale form that you can use while some states also accept a generic bill of sale forms.
 Regardless, these are the facts that every bill of sale usually calls for:

 - Date and location of the transaction.